Thissss iss a Ssssself Demonssssstrating Article.

 - Komodo Joe in Crash Team Racing.

-- The Argonians from The Elder Scrolls universe use this trope, although it's less noticeable with the females.
-One of the stories in Daggerfall, King Edward, even describes the Argonian healer of the story as "a strange looking lizardlike man, who spoke with such a hissing accent that Edward couldn't understand him at all" ("I cannn fixxxx thissss, it'ssss cleeean").
-A later installment in the series, Oblivion, is a little bit lighter with this trope, retaining the raspy, "lizardlike" drawl, but dialing down on the hissing.
-As of Skyrim none of the Argonians have this.
+- In The Elder Scrolls series, Argonians, particularly males, have elements of this when they speak.
+The Daggerfall in-game book series King Edward even describes the Argonian healer of the story as "a strange looking lizard-like man, who spoke with such a hissing accent that Edward couldn't understand him at all" ("I cannn fixxxx thissss, it'ssss cleeean").
+Over the course of the series, this has become more and more Downplayed, however.
+By Oblivion, Argonians speak at most with a long, raspy, reptilian drawl, but tone down the hissing.
+Skyrim removes it almost entirely with the exception of a hissing taunt during combat.

 - Some of the EverQuest Iksar and lizardmen have a few extra S's.
 Some don't, however.
 It's even more common in EverQuest II.